- Adrenal Cancer

 Monitoring treatment response

 The main goal of treatment is to reduce or remove cells with the Ph chromosome to eliminate symptoms and achieve remission.
-Doctors may watch for three types of responses to treatment:
+Doctors may watch for 3 types of responses to treatment:

 Hematologic response.
-A return of blood cell counts to normal, with no CML cells seen in the blood.
+A return of blood cell counts to normal, with no CML cells seen in the blood, and the spleen is a normal size.
 This type of response usually occurs within a couple of months of starting treatment for chronic phase CML.

 Cytogenetic response.
 A change in the amount of cells with the Ph chromosome in the blood or bone marrow.
 There are different levels of cytogenetic response:

 Minor cytogenetic response.
-A lowering of the number of cells with the Ph chromosome in the blood or bone marrow, though they are still found in 35 to 90 percent of the cells.
+A lowering of the number of cells with the Ph chromosome in the blood or bone marrow, though they are still found in 35% to 90% of the cells.

 Major cytogenetic response.
-This is when the percentage of cells with the Ph chromosome drops to 35 percent or less than that seen at diagnosis.
+This is when the percentage of cells with the Ph chromosome drops to 35% or less than that seen at diagnosis.
 This term is sometimes used to describe either a complete or partial response.

 Complete cytogenetic response.
 This is when the Ph chromosome is no longer found in the blood or bone marrow by cytogenetic or FISH testing.

 Partial cytogenetic response.
-This is when less than 35 percent of the cells still have the Ph chromosome.
+This is when less than 35% of the cells still have the Ph chromosome.

 Molecular response.
-This is based on the results of PCR testing and is one of two types:
+This is based on the results of PCR testing and is 1 of 2 types:

 Studies have shown that people with CML who have a complete or partial cytogenetic response tend to live longer than those who do not.
 However, the leukemia may still come back in some people after achieving a complete cytogenetic response.
 This may be less likely after stem cell transplantation.

-During treatment, the doctor generally checks your blood and bone marrow cells every three to six months to see whether the treatment is destroying leukemia cells.
-If one type of treatment has no effect, or if it works for a while and then stops, doctors want to know as soon as possible so that they can switch to another type of treatment.
+During treatment, the doctor generally checks your blood and bone marrow cells every 3 to 6 months to see whether the treatment is destroying leukemia cells.
+If 1 type of treatment has no effect, or if it works for a while and then stops, doctors want to know as soon as possible so that they can switch to another type of treatment.